Connection with God • Community with Other Believers • Contagious Faith

 Parking is available in church lots and at the elementary school across the street.

 What are my options for childcare?

-A nursery is available for infants, and Wee Worship and Children’s Church programs are held for kids through the third grade.
+A nursery is available for infants, and Wee Worship and Children’s Church programs are held for kids through the fifth grade.